 Open collaboration across and between organizations is critical to innovating in the age of ecosystems.
 Our findings show that a lack of collaboration across organizations is a barrier to innovation.
-Sixty-four percent of executives for example, report that their organization struggles to establish partnering relationships.
+For example, 64 percent of global life sciences executives - 62 percent in China - report that their organizational struggle to establish partnering relationships (see also "BGI collaborated with global institutions to conduct genomic research," page 18).